tsurdilo/my-temporal-dockercompose/deployment/grafana/dashboards/temporal-server-readme.md

 ### 4. Service Latencies

 Service Latencies target latencies for different operations, by service type.
-Use this group to identify slow operations across the Frontend, History, Matching, and Worker services at the selected percentile.
+Use this group to identify slow operations across the Frontend, History, and Matching services at the selected percentile.

 | Panel | Description |
 |---|---|